dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ### 1.3 - Creating a texture with canvas using THREE.CanvasTexture or just THREE.Texture

 Although The base Texture class can be used to create a texture that uses a canvas, there is a constructor for this purpose called THREE.CanvasTexture.
-The only difference is that it would appear that the needsUpdate boolean of the texture is set to true by default.
-In any case you just pass the reference to the canvas \(not it's drawing context\) to the constructor that use use as the first argument.
+The only difference is that it would appear that the needs udate boolean of the texture is set to true by default.
+In any case you just pass the reference to the canvas \(not it's drawing context\) to the constructor that is used as the first argument.

-So then this:
+So then simply put something like this:

 ```js
 var texture = new THREE.CanvasTexture(canvas);
 ```

-Seems to have the same effect as doing this:.
+Seems to have the same effect as doing this:

 ```js
 var texture = new THREE.Texture(canvas);
 texture.needsUpdate = true;
 ```

-In Any case you now have both a canvas, a drawing context for that canvas, and a texture made from that canvas that can now be used in a Material that can make use of that texture.
-Regardless of what constructor you use the needUpdate boolean is of interest as even if it is set to true by default, you will want to set it true again each time you want the texture updated, more on that later.
+In any case you now have both a canvas, a drawing context for that canvas, and a texture made from that canvas that can now be used in a material that can make use of that texture.
+Regardless of what constructor you use the needs update boolean is of interest as even if it is set to true by default, you will want to set it true again each time you want the texture updated.
+I will be getting into this more in detail in the section that has to do with having an animated canvas texture.

 ### 1.4 - Know your options when it comes to materials and maps